 - Full financials on any other homes or businesses you own

 If any document is missing, providing it will be necessary to move forward.
-Colorado mortgage group will also run your credit, which can reveal employers, addresses, debts and other credit inquire.
+Colorado mortgage group will also run your credit, which can reveal employers, addresses, debts, and other credit inquiries.
 If new information comes to light, you’ll be required to explain and document all of it.

 4. Not knowing what is realistic or being uninformed about rates

-Avoid surprises when is comes to rates and get your lender to quote a rate based on your closing timeline.
+Avoid surprises when it comes to rates and get your lender to quote a rate based on your closing timeline.
 Remember rates change daily.
-Rates are based on how long they’re locked, for example a shorter lock at 15 or 30 days will have a lower rate that a longer lock such as 60 days.
-As the borrower you are under rate market movement until you’ve entered into contract.
+Rates are based on how long they’re locked, for example, a shorter lock at 15 or 30 days will have a lower rate than a longer lock such as 60 days.
+As the borrower, you are under rate market movement until you’ve entered into the contract.
 You are in contract when a seller accepts your offer.
 It is key to know that before entering a contract you cannot lock a rate, this is because a rate is linked with the borrower and the property.
 Colorado Mortgage Group Publishes our rates online.
 These are the same rates you will receive when you call us for a quote.